Blockchain-Alchemy/GRAT/README.md

 ## What is GRAT
 ![](https://user-images.githubusercontent.com/2120817/169377598-3e3e5c73-0e0e-4bff-a321-3302c5a5727a.png)
 GRAT is an online IDE (Integrated Development Environment) meant to disrupt Web3.
 This is a major [Tezos](https://Tezos.com/) based project that allows developers of all ages and skill levels to participate in the blockchain ecosystem as smart contract builders.
-Smart contracts are the basis of Web3 and blockchain intearcation - GRAT simplifies smart contract development and makes it super inclusive.
+Smart contracts are the basis of Web3 and blockchain interaction - GRAT simplifies smart contract development and makes it super inclusive.

 ## Origin Story